 Unhealthy brand comparisons in advertisements

-In this case, brands provide statistics and testimonials to show how their product is superior over their competitors’ products.
+In this case, brands provide statistics and testimonials to show how their product is superior to their competitors’ products.
 This is considered unethical because they usually focus on downgrading the other product.
 Besides, these advertisements do not name the competitors’ products but show them without their labels or products in very similar packaging so that the viewers are able to easily identify the other brand.
 This is basically taking a dig at their competitors which is not such a nice strategy.
 Focusing on highlighting your own products’ strengths would be a much better approach.
 It would even be better received by the audience.